primesearch/mfaktc/README.txt

     requested not to "trial factor past the level you've pledged."

-    Once you have your assignments, copy the "Factor=..." lines directly into your worktodo.txt file.
+    Once you have your assignments, create an empty file called worktodo.txt and copy all the "Factor=..." lines into that file.
 Start mfaktc, sit back and let it do its job.
 Running mfaktc is also a great way to stress test your GPU. ;-)

 Submitting results:
     mfaktc does not natively communicate with the PrimeNet server, but there is